 The price of coffee machines has really come down in the past few years and there are now three major types of coffee machine you can buy.

-Pod coffee machines or single serve brewers use Espresso Pods, also called ESE pods (which stands for Easy Serving Espresso).
+Pod coffee machines use Espresso Pods, also called ESE pods (which stands for Easy Serving Espresso).
 These are just a predefined amount of coffee in a round pod.
 They tend to be interchangeable, so you can pick the brand you like the most.

 Capsule coffee machines are similar, but the coffee comes in cartridge type containers that tend to be specific to certain manufacturers and so are a bit more restrictive.

 Bean to cup coffee machines actually grind and make the coffee directly from the raw bean.
-They are no doubt the best quality, but you will have to shell out about 350 big ones just to get an entry-level model
+They are no doubt the best quality, but you will have to shell out at least 350 big ones just to get a good entry-level model.

 Nescafé Dolce Gusto Piccolo